rust-or/good_lp/README.md

 SCIP is currently one of the fastest open-source solvers for mixed integer programming (MIP) and mixed integer nonlinear programming (MINLP).
 It is also a framework for constraint integer programming and branch-cut-and-price.
 It allows for total control of the solution process and the access of detailed information down to the guts of the solver.

-`good_lp` uses SCIP through the its rust interface [russcip](https://github.com/mmghannam/russcip) which can ship a precompiled binary.
-The easist way to use SCIP with `good_lp` is therefore to enable the `scip_bundled` feature.
+`good_lp` uses SCIP through its rust interface [russcip](https://github.com/mmghannam/russcip) which can ship a precompiled binary.
+The easiest way to use SCIP with `good_lp` is therefore to enable the `scip_bundled` feature.

 You can also use a custom installation of SCIP by enabling the `scip` feature instead.
 A good way of installing SCIP is by downloading a precompiled package from [here](https://scipopt.org/index.php#download) or through conda by running
 ```